cklit/BeogramAdaptor/README.md

 With a connected Beoremote One BT you can do basic control of the connected Beogram.

 1. Activate Line-in
-2. Press List on Beoremote One BT and ensure that **Control** is marked in the remote list
+2. Press List on Beoremote One BT and ensure that **Control** is highlighted in the remote list
 3. Press ▶, ⏸, ⏮ or ⏭ to control the Beogram player
     - If a Beogram CD player is connected, it is also possible to use the digit keys to change to a specific track